11 Essential Tools and Websites for Community Management

 How many tools do you use in your day-to-day work?
 I bet it’s quite a few.
 I’ve never counted how many I use myself, but when I started making a list, it turned out the number comes close to 15, although I am not sure all of them are a perfect fit for this article.
 With that being said, as a huge football fan, I decided I’d create a starting eleven of my favourites.

-Apart from a variety of tools, the list includes a few websites I visit daily as far as my community management efforts are concerned.
+Apart from a variety of tools, the list includes a few websites I visit daily as far as my social community management efforts are concerned.
 While not all tools listed below are strictly community-related, they are what makes my squad complete (or at least I think so!), and the thought of having some of them gone is quite terrifying.

 I figured it would be a good idea to choose a formation for my team, and while you won’t come across a setup like this on a traditional football pitch, I still decided to structure it in a 2-4-2-3 formation.
 Goalkeepers are a solid foundation of every football team and even though it might seem strange to go with the two of them at the same time, you’ve got to closely analyse everything from the back in order to succeed in the final third of the pitch, right?